-Most times, penis irritation is an allergic reaction from contact with soaps or fabrics.
+Penis skin irritation is most commonly caused by an allergic reaction from contact with soaps or fabrics.
 It can also happen due to lack of genital hygiene throughout the day.

 What to do: It is important to identify what triggered the reaction and avoid contact with that substance.
 If you are unable to identify the cause, your doctor may opt to prescribe corticosteroid or anti-histamines.